-- •Students will be given the option to enroll in hybrid learning or fully online distance learning. - •Students will attend school on alternating days according to their grade level.
-On the days they are in school, they will participate in in-person learning.
-On the days they are not in school, they will have assignments to support/review/enhance the in-person learning they received or to prepare for the next day of in-person learning.
-Students who are symptomatic and require a medical absence will receive full online learning in order to continue their education.
+- •Students will be given the option to enroll in hybrid learning or Comprehensive distance learning. - •Students will attend school on alternating days according to their grade level.
+On the days, they are in school, they will participate in in-person learning.
+On the days, they are not in school, they will have assignments to support/review/enhance the in-person learning they received or to prepare for the next day of in-person learning.

+• Students who are symptomatic and require a medical absence will be provided Comprehensive Distance Learning in order to continue their education.